VolodymyrOrlov/sbt-liquibase/README.md

 addSbtPlugin("com.sungevity.sbt" % "sbt-liquibase" % "0.1.0")
 ```

-Also set your databases using key
+Enumerate your databases using following structure in the _build.sbt_ file

 ```
 databases in sbtLiquibase := Map(